DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

 Sexual addiction does not discriminate, it can affect men and women of any age and culture, religion, or socio-economic background.

-CHARACTERISTICS OF SEX ADDICTION
+CHARACTERISTICS OF SEX ADDICTION/SIDE EFFECTS

 - Impaired impulse control.

-- Severe to moderate sexual cravings and mood swings when sex/pornography/new relationship is not attainable.
+- Severe sexual cravings and mood swings.

-- Difficulty with relationship attachment.
+- Difficulty with negotiating intimacy and relationship attachment.